torsten-liermann/systemd-docker/README.md

 line utility connected to the *Docker engine running in another process*, which executes the *image builds, running containers, etc. in yet other processes*.
-If a Docker container is started as a `systemd` service using an instruction like `ExecStart=docker run ...`, **`systemd` is attached to the Docker client process instead of the actual container process**, which can lead to a bunch of odd situations:
+If a Docker container is started as a `systemd` service using an instruction like `ExecStart=docker run ...`, **`systemd` is attached to the Docker client process instead of the actual container process, which can lead to a bunch of odd situations**:
-- the client can detach or crash while the container is fine, yet systemd would trigger failure handling
+- the client can detach or crash while the container is fine, yet `systemd` would trigger failure handling
-- worse, the container crashes and requires care, but the client stalled - systemd is blind and won't trigger anything
+- worse, the container crashes and requires care, but the client stalled - `systemd` is blind and won't trigger anything
 - when a container is stopped with `docker stop ...`, attached client processes exit with an error code instead of 0/success.
 This triggers `systemd`'s failure handling whereas in fact the container/service was properly shut down